-When the Freelander 2 appeared in 2006, prices tumbled further to as little as £1500.
-And that’s where they’ve stayed, with just over a grand being enough to secure a frayed-round-the-edges petrol model.
-Post-2004 facelifts won’t be much more, although there’s still a premium for the Td4.
-There is, slowly, a growing appreciation for the earliest models, particularly three-door soft tops, so these might be worth keeping an eye on.
+When the Freelander 2 appeared in 2006, prices for the Freelander 1 tumbled into bargain territory.
+Post-2004 facelift cars won’t be much more, although there’s still a premium for the Td4.
+There is, however, a growing appreciation for the earliest models, particularly three-door soft tops – these are well worth keeping an eye on.

 Mitsubishi Shogun Mk2 (1991–1997)